The Mismatch Between HubSpot Traffic And Google Analytics

 Key Differences Between HubSpot And Google Analytics

 Because of how comprehensive both HubSpot and Google Analytics are in their use, there is some overlap between the two in terms of reporting (such as the ability to collect and analyze website traffic data).
 Despite this, there are some differences in the function of each tool as well.
 For example, HubSpot offers a more user-friendly interface.
-An easy-to-read dashboard provides users with graphs, charts, and percentages that allows you to see how your site is performing at a glance.
+An easy-to-read dashboard provides users with graphs, charts, and percentages that allow you to see how your site is performing at a glance.

 However, Google Analytics provides more detailed information, such as certain site performance metrics like page load speed.
 Additionally, Google Analytics lets you track from what type of device your website is being accessed, how your site is performing in different regions, and the ability to track multiple websites from a single account, all things HubSpot does not do.